 Bat Plant: A Boo-tiful Choice for Southwest Florida

 Native to West Africa and Southeast Asia, bat plants can grow as tall as three feet with the right conditions, with bat-like blossoms up to a foot in width.
 Their long-lasting blooms appear for up to seven weeks once the plant reaches 2 to 3 years old.
 Find a protected area for your bat plant that receives indirect light for at least four hours a day to promote the best blooms, and water it when the soil is just barely moist.
-No wet feet for these bats, please (that would cause a horrible death).
+No wet feet for these bats, please (that would be a horrible death).
 If they wilt no worries.
 The leaves will spring back quickly with water.

 Cover these frost-tender plants with a bucket when the temps are forecast to drop below 55 degrees or take it inside (if it’s in a container) and place it in the bathroom overnight with humidity from a hot shower to keep it happy.
 Bat plants aren’t too spooked by pests; however, they are a bit fussy about their growing conditions to perform their best.
 Never fear: They’re a bewitching and unique choice for a massed shady ground cover and are certain to become a conversation piece in your Southwest Florida landscape.